KarimLeeKarim/telegram_alert_bot_NodeJs_Express_TypeSript/README.md

-# Telegram Alert Bot( NodeJS, Express, TypeScript).
+# Telegram Alert Bot( NodeJS, Express, TypeScript and Postgres).

-*Brief info: This app send all detected errors from you Project to TelegramBot *
+*Brief info: This app send all detected errors from you Project to TelegramBot and add to DataBase, also if you will have in future more values for this I have added pagination where you will be able to manipulate data from UI side*

 1. Firstly install 2 modules [Nodemon](https://www.npmjs.com/package/nodemon) & [Concurrently](https://www.npmjs.com/package/concurrently) and all related modules from package.json:<br>
  - Nodeman will monitor for any changes in your source and automatically restart your server when your code changes.<br>